vikas1709/WebDev-Session5/readme.md

 ```html
 <body>
   <div ng-app="myApp">
     <greet-user></greet-user>
   </div>
 </body>
 ```

-or we can use template strings and store the module in a variable:
+We can use template strings and store the module in a variable:

 ```js
 import angular from 'angular';